 PeopleFund is launching access to capital-oriented cohorts for BIPOC-owned businesses in underserved areas around Texas.
 The goal of this program is to accelerate early-stage entrepreneurs with capital, education, and ongoing technical assistance in order to support healthy small business growth in communities that need it most.

-The Accelerator will launch its inaugural cohorts in Greater Austin and Southern Dallas beginning in October.
-The program requires that entrepreneurs commit to an orientation, 6 virtual training sessions, and “homework” assigned in between training sessions over the course of 8 weeks.
+The program requires that entrepreneurs commit to an orientation, a series of virtual training sessions, and “homework” assigned in between training sessions over the course of 3 months.
 Program participants will receive access to technology and tools including LivePlan business planning software and an online curriculum for a period of 12 months from the program orientation, expedited loan packaging and application support, and ongoing after-care provided by PeopleFund and our partners.
 Graduates of the program who apply and are approved for a loan up to $50,000 with PeopleFund will receive a grant of up to 10% of the loan amount to be used for equity injection or business purposes.

 The BIPOC Small Business Accelerator is made possible by a generous seed grant from Truist Financial Corporation, along with a co-investment from Austin Community Foundation.